paulmillr/exoskeleton/README.md

     make # Will create exoskeleton.js
     make noutils # If you want to use Underscore and jQuery
                  # and don't want to include `Exoskeleton.utils`.
+    make min     # Minified version.
     # Custom, like this:
     cat lib/{header,events,collection,sync,history,footer}.js > exoskeleton.js

-## Current features
+## Features

-* Custom build (you can `cat` stuff now)
+* Custom builds
 * No hard dependencies on underscore or jquery
+* Support for Bower and Component(1)
-* Query-string router
+* AMD support
 * Speed: blazing fast when used without jQuery.

+Also:

+* Router with query string support
 * `View#delegateEvents` has `keepOld` option that allows to preserve old events.
 * All params are allowed for model attributes, for example `model.get('constructor')` [(jashkenas/backbone#1495)](https://github.com/jashkenas/backbone/issues/1495)
-* Support for Bower and Component(1)
-* AMD support
+* Ultra-fast event delegation via native `View#delegate` method.
+* Event triggering on disposed objects is [three times faster](http://jsperf.com/exoskeleton-vs-backbone-events)
+* `Backbone.Deferred` overridable method for custom promise libraries or DOM promises

+## Differences

 * Declaratively defined view events which point to non-existing handler functions are no longer tolerated / skipped.
   Early error is thrown instead.

-## Differences

-- In no-underscore environment, there are no underscore-inspired Collection methods (each, pluck etc.), but there are ES5-inspired methods:
+* In no-underscore environment, there are no underscore-inspired Collection methods (each, pluck etc.), but there are ES5-inspired methods:

   `forEach, map, filter, some, every, reduce, reduceRight, indexOf, lastIndexOf`